suikan4github/rpp_driver-sample/README.md

 apt-get -y install gcc-arm-none-eabi libnewlib-arm-none-eabi
 ```

+And then, you can build with the following commands for Raspberry Pi Pico (RP2040).
 ```sh
 mkdir build
 cmake -B build -S . -DPICO_PLATFORM=rp2040 -DPICO_BOARD=pico
 cmake --build build --config Debug --target all
 ```

+In the case of the Raspberry Pi Pico2 (RP2350), run the following commands.
 ```sh
 mkdir build
 cmake -B build -S . -DPICO_PLATFORM=rp2350 -DPICO_BOARD=pico2
 cmake --build build --config Debug --target all
 ```

+During the build sequence, the Cmake command will download the newest Raspberry Pi Pico SDK.
+So, you don't need to download and set the environmental variables by themselves.
+You will obtain the executable files (*.uf2) under the build/samples/ directories.

+# License
+These programs are distributed under [MIT license](LICENSE).